 Although they rarely offer additional benefits, as long as you’re in credit and meet any various requirements (usually a minimum number of direct debits or money paid in per month), these accounts are completely free.

 Packaged current accounts are paid current accounts, which might not sound very attractive if you’re used to free banking.
-For a monthly fee (usually between £2 and £20 per month), packaged accounts offer a package of benefits.
+For a monthly fee (usually between £2 and £20 per month), packaged accounts offer a suite of benefits.
 These vary from account to account, but often include insurance, cashback, and lifestyle perks that can save you hundreds of pounds over the year.
 The big question you need to answer before getting one of these accounts is whether you will use all of the benefits.

 Sometimes the cash incentive will come in two parts: one lump now, and then another chunk if you stick with the bank for a year.
 This is obviously an attempt by the bank to prevent you from switching again quickly, but it can mean you’re stuck with poor customer service while you wait for the balance of your switching incentive to arrive.